Overview

 frequency, while violet has the shortest wavelength and highest frequency.

-- Use one large labelled prism diagram so students can connect entry refraction, exit refraction,
+- Try one large labelled prism diagram so you can connect entry refraction, exit refraction,

 and the final spectrum in a single representation.